POSTED BY November 22, 2015 COMMENTS (112)ON

 I told him – “In that case, if your income drops by Rs 1,000, your situation will be same”

-So why not set aside that Rs 1,000 in the starting of the month itself, and see less month in the bank account.
+So why not set aside that Rs 1,000 in the starting of the month itself, and see fewer months in the bank account.
 Trust me, your financial life will figure out something, it will adjust.
 It will surely try to fit it.

 And that’s exactly what happened.
 I helped him in starting his first SIP of Rs 5,000 per month.